Experts contest the validity of retrograde extrapolation in the DUI trial of Cody Austin Shirah.

 The Blood Tests

 Carol Seagle, a toxicology analyst with the Florida Department of Law Enforcement, testified that a sample of Shirah’s blood was taken about 3 hours and 45 minutes after the crash.
 Shirah’s blood had a blood alcohol content of 0.078 percent.
 The legal limit is 0.08.
 Seagle testified that Shirah’s blood alcohol content was likely between 0.09 percent and 0.14 percent at the time of the crash.

 Despite Funk’s attempt to question the validity of the use of retrograde extrapolation, the prosecutor was able to elicit Funk’s admission that the blood drawn at the hospital one hour after the crash amounted to 0.125 percent alcohol content.
 Additionally, Shirah’s girlfriend, who had been a passenger in his truck had a blood alcohol content of 0.145 percent.
+Since the girlfriend was not driving, however, the relevance of that evidence is unclear.
 There were also beer cans found around the area where Shirah’s truck had overturned.

 Retrograde Extrapolation Explained